 Beginner-friendly ad hoc reporting tools should:

 - Be as WYSIWYG as possible.
 The more literal the design experience, the better.
-In BI, this means representing individual data points visually so that users know what they see is what they’ll get when they run the report.
+In BI, this means representing individual real-time data points visually so that users know what they see is what they’ll get when they run the report.